 Mossel Bay’s Blue Flag Beaches

-Mossel Bay have 4 out of the 23 Blue Flag Beaches in the Western Cape.
-We are proud and happy to announce that Santos Beach ( Madiba Beach ), De Bakke Beach, Hartenbos Beach and Klein Brak Beach are all part of this prestigious group of beaches in South Africa.
+Mossel Bay have 3 out of the 23 Blue Flag Beaches in the Western Cape.
+We are proud and happy to announce that De Bakke Beach, Hartenbos Beach and Klein Brak Beach are all part of this prestigious group of beaches in South Africa.

-Other than that, we have very popular beaches in the form of Diaz Beach, Great Brak River Beach and Glentana Beach.
+Other than that, we have very popular beaches in the form of Santos Beach, Diaz Beach, Great Brak River Beach and Glentana Beach.